Statement by the President and CEO Micael Johansson:

 |Free cash flow per share after dilution, SEK

-Saab invites to a press and analyst meeting, where CEO Håkan Buskhe and CFO Magnus Örnberg present the Saab January-March interim report 2017.
+Saab’s CEO Micael Johansson and CFO Magnus Örnberg will present the Saab interim report for January-March 2020.

 Please, dial in using one of the numbers below.